 The Religious Buildings Of Tui

 Tui has a number of small Iglesias (churches) to explore.
-Iglesia de San Telmo is well worth a visit, holding the remains of San Telmo, a Dominican monk who died at the house the church is built in the thirteenth century.
+Iglesia de San Telmo is well worth a visit, holding the remains of San Telmo, a Dominican monk who died at the house the church is built on in the thirteenth century.

 Tui is also home to Monasterios Santo Domingo de Tui which regally sits on a hill above Tui surrounded by beautiful countryside.
 An afternoon wander will reward you with views of the city and beyond.